th0ma5w/rtl_fm_python/README.md

 # How to Build

 - Install the RTL-SDR software
-- Instally Python dependencies for Flask
+- Install Python dependencies for Flask

     sudo pip install flask